the operate pillar

 The deny.sh secret-fetching pattern keeps real credentials outside the model's context window.
 Tools resolve secrets at the edge of the agent boundary; the model receives only the result of the privileged call, never the key.

 This is the same pattern the security community has been advocating for years ("keep secrets out of the model"), wired into a primitive where even the credential store is deniable.
-If an attacker compromises the deny.sh vault entry along with one tenant key, they decrypt to the decoy first; the real plaintext is only reachable with the correct second password, which is never in the agent's context either.
+If an attacker compromises the deny.sh vault entry along with one tenant's decoy control file, they decrypt to the decoy first; the real plaintext is only reachable with the matching real control file (which is never co-located with the ciphertext and never in the agent's context).

 Cryptographic isolation, not policy isolation.